 Our priesthood and Relief Society leaders are called by revelation and the laying on of hands by those who have proper authority (see Articles of Faith 1:5).
 As the Lord’s representatives, they can “use their time, skills, talents, spiritual and emotional support, and prayers of faith to help others” (Handbook 2: Administering the Church , 9.6.2).
 Our loving Heavenly Father gives guidance and direction to our leaders in our behalf.
 Bishops, in particular, have priesthood keys and the power of God to bless us.
-Nevertheless, when speaking with Church leaders, be mindful that, because leaders have different levels of knowledge about addiction, it may be necessary to help them understand what we are going through.
+Nevertheless, when speaking with Church leaders, be mindful that, because leaders have different levels of knowledge, it may be necessary to help them understand what we are going through.

 The Church’s spouse and family support group meetings are free and provide confidential settings where people gather to share their faith and hope.
 Having a safe place to share our feelings openly and honestly with others who understand or who are going through similar challenges is a great blessing to us.
 If Church support groups are not available, there may be other appropriate support groups in the community that we can attend that provide help in harmony with gospel principles.

 Many of us face significant emotional challenges as we strive to find peace and healing.
 If therapy is available, a compassionate therapist who is supportive of gospel principles may help us face unresolved issues and view them with a new degree of courage or perspective.
-Therapy is not necessary for everyone, but it may be one helpful option to consider as we strive to find ultimate peace and healing through the Savior.
+Therapy is not necessary for everyone, but it is one helpful option to consider as we strive to find ultimate peace and healing through the Savior.
 Bishops and other Church leaders have access to resources that can be useful in finding professional help.